wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 ### Settings: Height range extends if Spacer comes from the web is higher than 500px

 -   Add a `Spacer` block via web version
--   Set `Spacer` height to more than `500px` and save the post
+-   Set `Spacer` height to more than `500px`
 -   Save the post
 -   Open mobile app
--   Check if `Spacer` block is rendered with setted height
+-   Check if `Spacer` block is rendered with set height
 -   Check if slider value in options is in the middle of available range
--   The max value should be twice as setted on web
+-   The max value should be double as set on web
--   The min value should be unchanged and equals `20px`
+-   The min value should equals `20px`

 Expected look:
 ![SpacerExceedHeight](../resources/spacer-exceed-height.png)